galvez-mcj/hyper-store/README.md

 # Hyper Store Website
-### Fake website for a company that sells streatwear
+### Fake website for a company that sells streetwear
 #### Created using HTML, CSS and JavaScript